bou-samra/Fun-Columns-SDL/README.md

 ## Change-log:

-* 04/05/2024 - Foundation code
+* 04/05/2024 - Foundation code.
-* 20/07/2024 - Making progress, albeit slowly when I can find time between work and personal life
+* 20/07/2024 - Making progress, albeit slowly when I can find time between work and personal life.
-* 12/08/2024 - code refactoring and tidyup
+* 12/08/2024 - Code refactoring and tidyup.
+* 18/08/2024 - Code starting to come together and take shape.
+Overall structure begining to settle.

 ## Compilation
 * Make sure to install the following development libraries